MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-steps-assign-media.md

    ![Select 3D parts](media/select-3D-parts.PNG "Select 3D parts")

-2. Drag the 3D part to one of the **3D parts** boxes below the instruction text box.
+2. Drag the 3D part that you want to one of the **3D parts** boxes below the instruction text box.

    ![Drag a model to 3D parts box](media/drag-3D-part.PNG "Drag a model to 3D parts box")